slushman/ccb-hr-action-form/README.md

 ## TODO
+* Add user to users DB when logging in
 * Need process and UI for approving through the web interface.
 * Send notification on form submission to Slack.
 * Get response from Slack, save to Firebase DB.